 The IGO Work Track is expected to take into account the review of the relevant historical documentation and prior community work conducted by the IGO-INGO Access to Curative Rights Protection Mechanisms PDP Working Group (see Sections 3.1 and 3.2 of the PDP Final Report), the external legal expert opinion commissioned by the PDP Working Group (Annex F) and the IGO Small Group Proposal (Annex D).
 However, the GNSO Council specifically directs the IGO Work Track not to re-open or re-visit the policy proposals (including on Recommendation 5) that were discussed by the PDP Working Group; instead, the GNSO Council instructs the IGO Work Track to base its recommendations on its analysis of the materials cited in this paragraph and its deliberations as to whether there is a need to develop appropriate policy recommendations to address identified IGO needs in respect of the specific issue that was referred to the RPM PDP by the GNSO Council.

-The GNSO Council recognizes that, while it wishes for the IGO Work Track to develop recommendations that are “generally consistent” with Recommendations 1-4 from the IGO-INGO Access to Curative Rights Protection Mechanisms PDP Final Report, it is possible that the final recommendations may supersede or affect the scope of those four previous recommendations.
-If the IGO Work Track’s final recommendations constitute a rejection of Recommendation 1, 2, 3 or 4 from the IGO-INGO Access to Curative Rights Protection Mechanisms PDP, however, the IGO Work Track must explain and document its rationale in its report.
-In such an event, the GNSO Council acknowledges that any new Consensus Policies that it may approve from the IGO Work Track will replace any Consensus Policies formerly approved by it.

 Section 4: Deliverables & Reporting